jrmh96/algorithm_toolkit/readme_docker.txt

 echo "TWITTER_CONSUMER_API_KEY=\"[...]\"" >> .env
 echo "TWITTER_CONSUMER_API_SECRET\"[...]\"" >> .env

 replacing [...] with your twitter developer environment label, app consumer api key, and app consumer api secret respectively.

-The project comes with some example chains and an input video as a demo.
-You can use the included chain called inferenceparammethod to run a simple chain that outputs results to the browser with static twitter data.
-You must set up your own twitter keys in the .env file for running fetch from the twitter api.
+You can also find the ATK api key under ATK_API_KEY in the .env file